ibm-cloud-docs/hpc-ibm-spectrumlsf/accessing-gui.md

     ```
     {: pre}

-    where `login_host_ip` needs to be replaced with the login node IP address that is associated with `<cluster_prefix>-login-host-0` and `FLOATING_IP_ADDRESS` needs to be replaced with the bastion node floating IP address.
+    Where `login_host_ip` needs to be replaced with the login node IP address that is associated with `<cluster_prefix>-login-host-0` and `FLOATING_IP_ADDRESS` needs to be replaced with the bastion node floating IP address.
 To find the management and login node IPs, see the instructions for [Gathering IP addresses](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-accessing-lsf-gui#gathering-ip-addresses).

     Example:
     ```